nidhishgajjar/Scigic/README.md

 ## Founder of [Constitute](https://constitute.ai)

 - Chad makes ChatGPT accessible from anywhere on your computer.
-- Currently, have more than 150+ users gloabally with High user retention indicating effective functionality and user engagement..
+- Currently, have more than 200+ users gloabally with High user retention indicating effective functionality and user engagement..
 - It comes with a built-in AI Search Enigne that can find information for you on the web.
 - Exceptionally quick response times (<1s) achieved through concurrency in GoLang.

 ##### On the Horizon:
-- Chad, your AI extension.
+- Scigic, your AI extension.
 Taking tasks off your plate or partnering with you, simplifying your digital life and unlocking endless possibilities.

 ## Previous Projects